Hillsong Church: Mercy Ministries

-Hillsong has been criticised for its involvement with Mercy Ministries, a controversial evangelical charity with an anti-abortion view and a conservative perspective on homosexuality.
-Hillsong responded by praising the work of Mercy Ministries and stating that "we are not involved in the operational aspects of the organisation."
-The church also said: "We have heard many wonderful testimonies about how the work of Mercy has helped the lives of young women facing often debilitating and life-controlling situations.
-Some would even say that Mercy Ministries has saved their life."
-Mercy Ministries in Australia was shut down on 31 October 2009, preceding which Hillsong had distanced itself from the organisation despite earlier funding it, and staffing elements of it.
+Hillsong has been criticised for its involvement with Mercy Ministries, an evangelical charity with an anti-abortion view and a conservative perspective on homosexuality.
+Hillsong responded by praising the work of Mercy Ministries and stating that they "are not involved in the operational aspects of the organisation".
+The church also said, "We have heard many wonderful testimonies about how the work of Mercy has helped the lives of young women facing often debilitating and life-controlling situations.
+Some would even say that Mercy Ministries has saved their life [sic]."
+Mercy Ministries in Australia was shut down on 31 October 2009, citing "extreme financial challenges and a steady drop in [their] support base".
+Hillsong had distanced itself from the organisation previously despite still funding it, and staffing elements of it.

 Former members' criticisms

-Hillsong's attitude towards criticism was portrayed negatively by one former member, Tanya Levin, in her book People in Glass Houses: An Insider's Story of a Life In and Out of Hillsong.
+Hillsong's attitude towards criticism was portrayed negatively by former member Tanya Levin in her book People in Glass Houses: An Insider's Story of a Life In and Out of Hillsong.
 Specific criticisms covered authoritarian church governance, lack of financial accountability, resistance to free thought, strict fundamentalist teachings and lack of compassion.
 In an interview with Andrew Denton, Levin further discussed her experience of Hillsong, which she described as "toxic Christianity".

-Other former members of the church have accused the church of being a cult, claiming that the leaders abuse employees and volunteers by treating them as "slave labour", and interfering with their personal lives, such as requiring them to "ask a pastor's permission to date".
-In November 2020, following testimony from Hillsong volunteers, Hillsong announced an independent investigation into concerns about the New York branch.
+Many former church members have accused the church of exploiting volunteers, due to overwork, lack of recognition and interference in privacy.

 Guglielmucci cancer claim scandal

 On 20 August 2008, Michael Guglielmucci, a then pastor of Planetshakers Church, composed "Healer", a song about his experience of cancer.
 He was invited by Hillsong to add his song to the album This Is Our God.
 Later, he confessed that he had lied about having cancer.
 Hillsong leadership told the press they were unaware of this situation and that the suspended pastor was seeking professional help.
 The Australian Christian Churches promised that all money donated by listeners inspired by the song would either be returned or donated to charity.
-"Healer" has since then been removed from further releases of the album.
+"Healer" has since been removed from further releases of the album.